dsilvestro/PyRate/tutorials/pyrate_tutorial_2.md

 Note that PyRateContinuous does not estimate times of origination and extinction nor preservation rates.
 This means that the number of parameters to be estimated is much smaller than in a standard PyRate analysis.
 Thus, setting the number of MCMC iterations between 100,000 and 1 million, will be sufficient for most data sets.

 #### Output file
 PyRateContinuous generate a single output file with the posterior samples of all parameters.
 The estimated **diversity dependence parameters** are logged to the output log file as *Gl* and *Gm* for speciation and extinction, respectively.
 When these parameters are significantly different from 0 (based on their 95% HPD) we consider the correlation as significantly positive or negative (depending on whether *G* >> 0 or *G* << 0).
-The **baseline speciation and extinction rates** (indicated by *L0* and *M0* in the log file) represent the esitmated speciation and extinction rates at the present.
+The **baseline speciation and extinction rates** (indicated by *L0* and *M0* in the log file) represent the estimated speciation and extinction rates at the present.

 The log file can be opened in Tracer to check if convergence has been reached and inspect the mean and 95% HPDs of the parameters of interest.